Railway stations on the Eyre Peninsula: History

 From 1908 until the early 1960s, the lines of the SAR's Port Lincoln Division, 832 km (517 mi) long at their maximum extent, were the lifeline for much of Eyre Peninsula because roads were non-existent at the dawn of the century and substandard even at the end of that period.
 The lines did not follow the spread of agricultural settlement; in most cases the railways preceded settlement and in fact made it possible.
 As the railways were built, towns were surveyed along the way.
 Some of these grew into small settlements and a few prospered.
 Only three towns along the railway (Port Lincoln, Ceduna and Penong) existed before the coming of the railway; all the others were established because of it.
 Trains were not just a service to the communities along the line; they were an essential, inseparable part of those communities.
 Regularly scheduled trains conveyed passengers, but often in very small numbers.
 More important was the service that these trains provided in the way of mails and parcels, bringing inwards supplies to the townships along the lines and taking fresh eggs, cream and other commodities back to Port Lincoln.
 No less important were the goods trains, bringing superphosphate, farm equipment and general goods in, and taking grain and other produce out to the seaboard.

 Stations existing in 1953, when the Port Lincoln Division was at its most extensive, are shown in the map.

 Only 13 stations on Eyre Peninsula had stationmasters at any time in their history; a small number had caretakers for short periods.
 After passenger services were withdrawn on 30 August 1968, staff were gradually withdrawn from outlying stations.

 List of stations

-There were 107 stations in the Port Lincoln Division; those shown in bold had a stationmaster at some stage.
+There were 107 stations in the Port Lincoln Division; 13 of them (shown in bold) had a stationmaster at some stage.